 Purchasing a portable building from Country Cabins is one of the best investments for your property.
-A portable building gives you the extra storage you may be looking for, adds curb appeal to your backyard and increases the value of your home!
+A portable building gives you the extra space you need, adds curb appeal to your backyard and increases the value of your home!

-After purchasing a portable building, the most important thing to consider is the ground prep.
-By prepping your ground, you will keep your portable building functioning properly.
-Consider these options when you are prepping your grounds.
+When purchasing a portable building, an important thing to consider is the ground prep.
+Proper site preparation will help to keep your portable building functioning at it's highest potential.
+Consider these options when you are prepping your site.

 Contact Your HOA

 If you live in a neighborhood with HOA regulations.
 Be sure to contact your HOA for all neighborhood requirements.
-You do not want to get in a situation that will mess up the preparation and delivery of your shed.
+You do not want to get in a situation that will jeopardize the preparation and delivery of your shed.

 Avoid Areas that Flood